-- The Full Boar (46 miles) covers the Forest of Dean section and descends to the river Wye.
+- The Full Boar (44 miles) covers the full Forest of Dean section and descends to the river Wye.

-- In the Hog (40miles), riders take the Forest of Dean loop, missing out the descent to the river Wye.
+- In the Hog (39 miles), riders take the full Forest of Dean section but missing out the descent to the river Wye.

-- In the Woody Boar (26 miles) riders tackle a loop in the Forest of Dean.
+- In the Woody Boar (23 miles) riders also tackle an additional loop in the Forest of Dean.

 - The Small Boar (20 miles) covers a loop within the Forest of Dean.

 What technical level do you have to be at to undertake the full boar?.

 As we say for the Small Boar – if the rider has ridden the Verderers (Blue) and the Freeminers (Red) trails in Sallow Valets then they should be able to cope with the technical demands of the Full Boar.
 BUT the riders are advised to ride within their limits, the course uses natural trails which feature hazards that must be anticipated.
 There is nothing that requires ‘jumping’ i.e everything can be “rolled”.

 Based on the CTC grading the Wild Boar Chase (both Small and Full) would be Red grade due to distance and amount of climb.
 But while the Small Boar would be borderline the Full Boar is full-on Red Grade both for distance, climb and technicality.
 To quote the CTC for a Red grade “The route should be judged on the basis that a reasonably experienced rider riding within his/her level of skill and prevailing ground conditions, would not be expected to fall.”